RolnickLab/ami-dataset/README.md

-The code and dataset will soon be released for the paper "Insect Identification in the Wild: The AMI Dataset".
-Please stay tuned!
+## Insect Identification in the Wild: The AMI Dataset

+The dataset is available at [Zenodo](https://zenodo.org/records/11358689) and the code will be released soon!